-Determinants of Swiss Tax Evasion
+4 Determinants of Swiss Tax Evasion

-The impact of different factors on the level of income tax evasion has been realized only in a few studies.
+The impact of different factors on the level of income tax evasion has been studied only in a few studies.
 As the historical account above points out, several factors might particularly influence tax evasion in Switzerland.
-In addition to the standard variables that can be obtained from the Allingham and Sandmo (1972) model, i.e. fines, the intensity of control of the taxpayers, the marginal income tax rate and the level of true income, factors that shape tax morale, in particular those establishing the fiscal exchange between the state and the citizens, need to be taken into account.
+In addition to the standard variables that can be obtained from the Allingham and Sandmo (1972) model, i.e. fines, the probability of detection, marginal income tax rates and income, factors that shape tax morale, in particular those establishing the psychological tax contract between the state and the citizens, need to be taken into account.
 This has been done most recently by Frey and Feld (2002) using pooled cross section time series data for the 26 cantons of Switzerland over the period 1970-1995.
-Column (1) in their Table 1 presents econometric estimates for the effect of the probability of detection and of the fine on income evaded.
+Column (1) in Table 1 presents their econometric estimates for the effect of the probability of detection and of the fine on income evaded.
 In addition to these two variables, the marginal tax rate, income per capita, the existence of tax indexation to inflation, population size, the proportion of people older than 65 years, the share of self-employment from total employment, the share of employment in the agricultural sector and time dummies are also included as explanatory variables.
 The OLS regression in column (1) of Table 1 indicates that the basic tax evasion model is not performing in a satisfactory way.
-While more than 70 percent of tax evasion in the cantons can be traced, only the size of the fine for tax evasion is statistically significant at the 5 percent level in the OLS estimate, and only at the 10 percent level in the TSLS estimate in column (2).
-The probability of detection is far from being statistically significant and moreover has a theoretically unexpected positive sign suggesting that people evade more taxes the more intensively they are controlled.
+While more than 70 percent of tax evasion in the cantons can be explained, only the size of the fine for tax evasion is statistically significant at the 5 percent level in the OLS estimate, and only at the 10 percent level in the TSLS estimate in column (2).
+The probability of detection is far from being statistically significant and moreover has a theoretically unexpected positive sign.
 In addition, the marginal tax rate has a significant positive impact on tax evasion on the 1 percent significance level.

 These results are disappointing for the standard model of tax evasion because the main deterrence variables are only weakly significant if at all and partly have theoretically unexpected signs.
 The results are not due to outliers as the Jarque-Bera-test statistics indicate.
 In all equations, the hypothesis of normal distribution of the residuals cannot be rejected according to those test statistics.
 Only demographic variables like the proportion of people older than 65 years, the share of self-employment from total employment and the share of employment in the agricultural sector have an additional statistically significant influence on tax evasion.
 All in all, it has to be concluded that the crucial explanatory variables of the standard model of tax evasion do not fare well in empirical tests.
 This is not a specific feature of an application of the model to the case of Switzerland but has also been observed in a great number of empirical studies for the U.S. (Clotfelder 1983 for a positive impact of the marginal tax rate; Beron, Tauchen and Witte 1992 and Slemrod, Blumenthal and Christian 2001 for a sometimes even significant positive impact of the probability of detection on tax evasion in some income groups).
-Hence, an investigation on the factors influencing the fiscal exchange relationship is necessary to understand Swiss tax evasion.
+Hence, an investigation on the factors shaping the psychological tax contract is necessary to understand Swiss tax evasion.